|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 red bell pepper (sliced thinly or diced)
+1 medium red bell pepper, thinly sliced or diced

 Combine all salad dressing ingredients in a cup and set aside.
 Place pineapple chunks in a mixing bowl.